-- 7.6.1.7.1 Activities in Centres are not required to provide on-site vehicle parking, Note, developments but where parking is provided, it must not exceed a maximum of:
+7.6.1.3.3 Activities in Centres are not required to provide on site vehicle parking, Note, developments but where parking is provided, it must not exceed a maximum of: providing more than one space per 100m2 gross floor area.

-providing more than providing more than the provi - one space per 100m2 gross floor area. - 7.6.1.7.2 All parking shall be provided and maintained in accordance with Discretionary sections 1, 2 and 5 of the joint Australian and New Zealand Standard Activities (Res 2890.1 2004, Parking Facilities, Part 1: Off-Street Car Parking. - 7.6.1.7.3 Where carparking is located within a building, a minimum height Assessment will be clearance of no less than 2.2 metres is required.
+- 7.6.1.75.21 All parking shall be provided and maintained in accordance with Discretionary sections 1, 2 and 5 of the joint Australian and New Zealand Standard Activities (Res 2890.1 2004, Parking Facilities, Part 1: Off-Street Car Parking. whereby a Tra - 7.6.1.75.32 Where carparking is located within a building, a minimum height clearance of no less than 2.2 metres is required. - 7.6.1.75.43 The gradient for carparking circulation routes shall not be more than 1 in 8. - 7.6.1.75.54 Open vehicle parking areas or parking at ground level within a building must not be situated at ground level at the front of sites where standard 7.6.2.6 (Primary and Secondary Street Frontages) applies.